 When someone who speaks a major language has a good idea, it can be quickly communicated and adopted where it proves useful.
 How many good ideas never reach the broader world community because the person with the idea does not speak a major language?
 How often is a scientist chosen to attend international conferences because his or her language skills are superior to a colleague whose is a more proficient scientist?

 People often learn a second language because they are interested in the culture of the language they learn.
 But most people who learn English are not motivated by an interest in the culture of the English speaking world.
 They are motivated by a desire to communicate internationally.
-An unintended side effect is their access to English literature.
+An unintended side effect is their access to English culture.
 While there have been many foreign works translated into English, English literature has largely been written by native speakers of English and represents the culture of the English speaking world.
-Using English as an international language with the resulting disproportionate exposure to English speaking culture can be viewed as threatening to other cultures.
-By comparison, Esperanto literature is without question the most internationally representative literature of any language on the planet.
-Esperanto literature represents the international culture of the Esperanto speaking world.
-Esperanto speaking authors from around the world contribute an abundance of original work.
-Translations into Esperanto are usually done by people translating from their native language who often understand nuances and subtleties that might be missed by someone translating from a foreign language.
-The word building possibilities of Esperanto and clear but flexible sentence structure make it much easier to translate with high fidelity to the original.
+Using English as an international language with the resulting disproportionate exposure to its culture can be viewed as threatening to other cultures.
+Esperanto speaking authors from around the world contribute an abundance of original work to Esperanto literature which represents the international culture of the Esperanto speaking world.
+Esperanto literature is without question the most internationally representative literature of any language on the planet.

 Learning Esperanto is a demonstration of respect.
 Although much easier than other languages, learning Esperanto still requires an effort.
 Making that effort proves a willingness to reach out to meet others as equals.
 This respect for other people and other cultures provides a good grounding for the international cooperation required to address the many global challenges facing our world.